12 Things Psychiatrists Wish You Knew About Schizophrenia

 People with schizophrenia don’t have multiple personalities

-People often confuse schizophrenia with dissociative identity disorder or DID (previously known as multiple personality disorder).
+People often confuse schizophrenia with dissociative identity disorder (DID is how it’s abbreviated: It was previously known as multiple personality disorder).
 It’s a misconception that people with schizophrenia switch between personalities.
-The conditions are actually quite different.
-DID is when a person switches to other identities, says the Mayo Clinic.
+The conditions are actually quite different: DID is when a person switches to other identities, according to the American Psychiatric Association.
 Each identity may have a name, voice, gender, and mannerisms.
 People with this rare condition are often victims of severe abuse.

 Schizophrenia doesn’t make people dangerous